 I should admit these statistics look pretty grim.
 Most of these unfortunate infirmities happen after the age of 60, when most people get ready for retirement.
 Retirement thus becomes a never ending battle with medical bills, pain, constant medical appointments, and it becomes a full time job in itself just to manage your disease.
 Most people, when they think of retirement, plan to spend their days in leisure, playing golf all day with their buddies, traveling the world, playing with grand kids, reviving hobbies that they abandoned because they were too busy during their pre-retirement years.
 However, this remains but a dream for the overwhelming majority.

-Holistic medicine ideally should not just be limited to taking an herb three times a day.
+Holistic medicine ideally should not just be limited to taking an herb every day.
 Holistic medicine practitioners’ goal is to change your lifestyle to a health-oriented one.
 Of course, an herb is a great start, but it may not be enough to reduce future medical bills significantly.
 Every new healthful step you implement cuts down future medical costs.

-A healthy lifestyle that supports self healing is the only path to complete health today and to personal and financial freedom at 65 and beyond.
-Of course, life happens to all of us, and it may not be all that easy even at 65.
+A healthy lifestyle that supports self healing is the only path to complete health today and to personal and financial freedom at any age.
+Of course, life happens to all of us, and it may not be all that easy when you get older.
 But at least disease would not be one of the issues you have to deal with!
 And, as a bonus, you’ll get to keep all that money you collected over your lifetime and not fatten up a pharmaceutical giant.